Ms. Inglish has 30 years experience in medicine, psychology, STEM instruction, history; and aerospace education for USAF Civil Air Patrol.

 Decades of Animal Fun

-For three decades, this zoo program has entertained families through most of the major winter holidays, including Thanksgiving, Christmas, Kwanzaa, New Year's and other cultural favorites.
+For decades, Wild Lights has entertained families through most of the major winter holidays, including Thanksgiving, Christmas, Kwanzaa, New Year's and other cultural favorites.
+Light display hours began at the close of regular zoo hours at 5:00 PM and extend through 9:00 PM daily from the week before Thanksgiving to a couple of days after New Year's.

-Safe bonfires in large barrels provide warmth, as do heated indoor exhibits and an auditorium for holiday productions.
-One favorite is a show put on with a happy team of dogs, cats, and other animals rescued from animal shelters.
+Safe bonfires in large barrels provide warmth, as do heated indoor exhibits and an auditorium for fun holiday productions.
+One favorite is a show put on rescue animals - a happy team of dogs, cats, and other animals liberated from animal shelters.

-Many American and International zoos also hold festivals of lights, so such an event may be occurring soon in your area.
-Our zoo in one of a collaboration of facilities that offer reciprocal memberships, so your zoo membership elsewhere may gain you entrance to Wild Lights here for free!
+Many American and International zoos hold festivals of lights, so such an event may be occurring soon in your area.
+Our zoo is one of a collaboration of facilities that offer reciprocal memberships, so your zoo membership elsewhere may gain you entrance to Wild Lights here for free as well!

 Festival Nights Information